 However, if it isn’t present there, you can follow these steps to enable the collections to feature in the Edge browser:

-- Launch the Microsoft Edge browser on a computer.
+- Launch Microsoft Edge on a computer.

 - Click on More for the menu list.